tieubochet/stacks-streak-keeper/README.md

 - ✅ Usage of `@stacks/connect` and `@stacks/transactions`
 - ✅ GitHub contributions during the challenge window
 - ✅ Real-time on-chain event handling via **Hiro Chainhooks**
+- ✅ WalletKit (Reown) SDK is installed and configured

 *Built with ❤️ for the Bitcoin & Stacks Ecosystem.*